Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/README.md

 ### Footer
 - **Contact Information**: Includes physical address and email.
-- **Legal Links**: Directs to Privacy Policy and Terms of Use links that lead to seperate pages.
 - **Social Media Icons**: Links to GitHub, LinkedIn, Twitter, and YouTube.
 <img src="presentation/footer.png" alt="Screenshot of the Footer">